 Social workers are knowledgeable about human behavior across the life course; the range of social systems in which people live; and the ways social systems promote or deter [people in maintaining or achieving health and well-being.
 Social workers apply theories and knowledge from the liberal arts to understand biological, social, cultural, psychological, and spiritual development.

-7.1 utilize conceptual frameworks to guide the processes of assessment, intervention, and
+7.1 utilize conceptual frameworks to guide the processes of assessment, intervention, and evaluation; and,

 7.2 critique and apply knowledge to understand person and environment.